Mummy berry is not a seasonal breakfast cereal. Instead, it is a fungal disease of blueberries.

 Some blueberry varieties are more resistant to mummy berry than others.
 According to the USDA Agricultural Research Service, low bush varieties with less than 3% mummified berries include:

-To enjoy the lush, sweet flavor of blueberries in summer, be sure to monitor your plants for signs of mummy berry!
+To enjoy the lush, sweet flavor of blueberries in summer, install the most resistant variety suitable to your microclimate.

-Witches' brooms are a common sight in autumn landscapes, but there is one variety that you will want to watch out for.
+Witches' brooms are a common sight in autumn landscapes, but there is one variety you never want to see in your garden.

 Symptoms of witches' broom